 This short par 4 may be easy off the tee, but it has lots of bite with the shot into the green.
 With only a short iron off the tee, this will leave another short iron in – if you hug the right side of the fairway.
 There is water on the right at about the 25 yard marker and the green is backed by trees, so don’t be long!

-For the average person, this would be considered the hardest hold on the course because of the trees on both sides of the fairway and OB on the right.
+For the average person, this would be considered the hardest hole on the course because of the trees on both sides of the fairway and OB on the right.
 This green is down over the hill and backed completely by water.
 A long shot off the tee must be straight, but remember the green is downhill on the second shot.
-So, take less club to avoid the pond over the back.
+Take less club to avoid the pond over the back.

 This par 4 plays long and is straight with a slight elevation from tee to green.
-There are trees on the left, but mostly wide open.
+There are trees on the left and deep right, but mostly wide open.
 A hazard ditch runs all along the left side from tee to green.
 The contoured green could give you problems by other than that, this hole is standard.

 This short par 3 can be tough with the ravine in front, the trees all around and a green that contours drastically.
 Enjoy.

-This par 5 doglegs left and plays tough even though it's not long in length.
-Play for a right to left tee-shot about 220 yards in length and you'll have no problem finding the center of the fairway.
-Play your irons in from here or risk it all and go for the green, remember that there is water on the right and the trees are near to the green.
+This par 5 doglegs left and plays tough even though it’s not long in length.
+Play for a right to left tee-shot about 220 yards in length and you’ll have no problem finding the center of the fairway on this blind tee shot.
+Play an accurate shot here or risk it all and go for the green, remember that there is water on the right and the trees are near to the green.
 OB lines this hole from tee to green on the left side.

 The final hole.
-A par 5 dogleg left with a large pine tree dissecting the farway.
+A par 5 dogleg left with a large pine tree dissecting the fairway.
 Play to your strength here as a good tee shot in a must.
 With the clubhouse in sight and water on the right and left, be careful to put the ball in the right place.
-Lay-up in the hallow or go for the green, this shot will likely determine the outcome of your round.
+Lay-up in the hollow or go for the green, this shot will likely determine the outcome of your round.
 The green is small and two tiered.
 Pay close attention to the flag colours to get on the same level.
-We hope you've enjoyed this scenic round at Eagle Crest.
-Stop in to the Eagle's Nest, after your round, for a delicious home-made lunch!
+We hope you’ve enjoyed this scenic round at Eagle Crest!